saiflm17/task-3/README.md

 - Am creating a Another File touch main.tf .

-- In this File main.tf the docker image and docker container Resources are created .
+- In this File main.tf the docker image and docker container Resources are creating by using commands .

+- COMMAND : terraform init .

+- COMMAND : terraform plan .

+- COMMAND : terraform apply --auto-approve .

+- COMMAND : terraform destroy --auto-approve .

+- TERRAFORM INIT : Run terraform init to initialize a terraform working directory .

+- TERRAFORM PLAN : Run terraform plan to create an execution plan .
+Terraform compares the desired state from the configuration with the current state and generates a plan for the changes required to reach the desired state.

+- TERRAFORM APPLY : Execute terraform apply to apply the changes outlined in the plan.
+Terraform makes the necessary API calls to create, update, or delete resources to align the infrastructure with the desired state.

+- TERRAFORM DESTROY : When infrastructure is no longer needed, or for testing purposes, run terraform destroy to tear down all resources created by Terraform.
+This is irreversible, so use with caution.

-- After docker image and container is created .
+- After resources are creted then docker image and container also created .
 To check by using commands .

 - COMMAND : docker images - To check the list of images .

 - COMMAND : docker ps - To check the list of containers .

+- After accessible nginx webserver with publicIP:1234 .

+- 1234 is a port number by giving in main.tf file .